-The contributions of this paper could be summarized as three-fold.
-(1) To properly exploit the valuable source-domain data in domain translation-based UDA methods, we propose a novel online relation-consistency regularization term to better supervise the translation process.
-(2) The domain-translated images can serve as informative training samples to improve the target-domain encoder and help generate more accurate pseudo labels.
-The domain translation network and target-domain encoder alternately promote each other to achieve optimal re-ID performance.
-(3) Our framework achieves state-of-the-art performance on multiple domain adaptive person re-ID benchmarks.
+In summary, the contributions of this paper are three-fold: \begin{itemize} \item To properly exploit the valuable source-domain data in domain translation-based UDA methods, we propose a novel online relation-consistency regularization term to better supervise the domain translation process. \item The domain-translated images can serve as informative training samples to improve the target-domain encoder and help generate more accurate pseudo labels.
+The domain-translation network and target-domain encoder alternately promote each other to achieve optimal re-ID performance. \item Our framework achieves state-of-the-art performance on multiple domain adaptive person re-ID benchmarks.
 Moreover, the proposed structured domain-translation method contributes to our solution \cite{ge2020improved} in the Visual Domain Adaptation Challenge (VisDA) in 2020, which ranks second out of 153 teams. \end{itemize}